Migacz85/data-visualisation/README.md

 On variability page (d3 library)
 - Progress bar - Showing user how many data is left to load from external source so he knows that hee need to wait
 - Current price chart - Showing user a current price on a chart so he knows how price was changing.
-- Current variability chart - Showing user a variablity in price for given days.
+- Current variability chart - Showing user a variability in price for given days.
 - Period range - Allows user to select a period range so he can see on chart period he is interested in

 On Bitcoin page Analyse: (d3, crossfilter, dc)